mtalexan/fleek-config/README.md

 16. Double check the GPU setup by looking at the contents of `/run/opengl-driver/share/vulkan/icd.d/` to make sure your GPU type is included (especially for NVIDIA GPUs).
 17. Commit all changes and push them to GitHub.
 18. (A) Remove `git-agecrypt` from your nix profile (it's provided by Home Manager now): `nix profile remove 'git-agecrypt'`
+19. Setup Atuin: `atuin account login` (keys are the same and already provisioned), then `atuin sync`.

 ### Host System Updates